 4. Do people swear because they don’t know enough words?

-5. Is written language better than spoken language?
+5. Is written grammar better than spoken grammar?

 Andreea S. Calude